 In the light of the differences, the development of the Mainland and Hong Kong bond markets can be complementary to each other to achieve a more balanced mix of issuers, investors and product types.
 The cooperation between the Mainland and Hong Kong markets may offer better opportunities to market participants on both sides.
-Riding on the Mainland-Hong Kong Mutual Market Access ("MMA") programme, which has been a success in the stock market two-way connectivity and Northbound connectivity to the CIBM, the mutual market access of on-exchange bond markets in the Mainland and Hong Kong74 is expected to help accelerate the growth of both markets.
-As stated in the 2019-2020 Annual Report of the Securities and Futures Commission (SFC), following on the Stock Connect scheme, the SFC "will work towards introducing other Connect programmes beginning with a new initiative for the cross-border trading of listed bonds"75.
+Riding on the Mainland-Hong Kong Mutual Market Access ("MMA") programme, which has been a success in the stock market two-way connectivity and Northbound connectivity to the CIBM, the mutual market access of on-exchange bond markets.
+As stated in the 2019-2020 Annual Report of the Securities and Futures Commission (SFC), following on the Stock Connect scheme, the SFC "will work towards introducing other Connect programmes beginning with a new initiative for the cross-border trading of listed bonds".
 Such connectivity, if effected in respect of both the primary and secondary on-exchange bond markets across the border, could bring about the benefits of enlarged issuer and investor base, enhanced liquidity and product variety as well as synergy of risk management.
 These are elaborated in the sub-section below.